 - Current, practical resume writing tips in one easy-to-navigate site

-- Gorgeous yet professional resume templates to immediately get your resume noticed
+- Gorgeous yet professional resume templates to get you noticed immediately

 - Exceptional customer service (email me any time, any day, with any questions whatsoever)